AI Product Requirements Masterclass

 Cohort-based Course

-This is the Book of Requirements.
+This is the Book of AI-based Requirements.
 Learn everything you need to know about how to orchestrate work iteratively on Agile teams!

 Scaling user-centered products